Koh Rong

 Koh Rong (កោះរ៉ុង, Kaôh Rŏng /km/) is an island in Preah Sihanouk province, Cambodia.
-It is the second largest island of Cambodia.
+It is the second largest island of Cambodia and one of the islands within the Koh Rong Marine National Park.
+Koh Rong was established as a commune in 2000, and became a city in 2019.
+Several seasons of the reality television series Survivor have been filmed on Koh Rong.
+In 2026, Long Beach on Koh Rong received international recognition after being ranked among the Top 10 beaches in the world by The World’s 50 Best Beaches.

+Located about 25 km from Sihanoukville, the island has an area of approximately 78 km2 and 43 km of its entire coastline of 61 km are beaches.
+Four village communities exist on the island: Koh Touch, Doeum D'keuw, Prek Svay and Sok San.
+The island is a popular local tourism destination with numerous hotels, resorts and guesthouses.

+Etymology

 The word Rong might refer to an old term for "cave" or "tunnel" (រូង, Rung /km/).
 It can also refer to the Old Khmer word for shelter, adding up to Shelter Island.

-Located about 25 km from Sihanoukville, the island has an area of approximately 78 km2 and 43 km of its entire coastline of 61 km are beaches.
-Four village communities exist on the island: Koh Tuich, Doeum D'keuw, Prek Svay and Sok San.
-The island is a popular local tourism destination with numerous hotels, resorts and guesthouses.

-Koh Rong was established as a commune in 2000, and became a city in 2019.
-It is the site of a 99-year land concession by The Royal Group to develop the island, and is one of the islands within the Koh Rong Marine National Park that was established in 2018.
-Several seasons of the reality television series Survivor have been filmed on Koh Rong.